TomBurdge/Out-of-the-Box-Sales-Analysis/README.md

 This project is an out of the box framework for prototyping revenue visualisation and analysis.

+# WIP
+This project is a WIP.

+The app-public file is fairly poorly written right now and needs some refactoring.
+It also needs a few data quality tests added for the input.

 ## Why out of the box?

 People who are good at something are usually good enough that they have a set of stock responses for certain requests.